blitz-js/blitzjs.com-translation/README.md

 }
 ```

 We prefer more than one maintainer on each repo, so if you're by yourself, we'll leave the PR open for others to join in.
 If you are a group, please have at least one person other than the PR opener comment, to make sure all people listed actually want to be part of the translation!
+If after some time, nobody else joins to your group, we'll set `branchProtection` to `false` so you can do the translation on your own.

 Also, please read the [Maintainer Responsibilities](/docs/maintainer-guide.md#maintainer-responsibilities) and make sure that you are comfortable with the responsibilities listed.